jeremie-stratumn/gatsby-starter-netlify-cms/src/pages/product/product.md

         to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
         Email us or call the store for details.
+    - image: /img/coffee-gear.png
+      text: >
+        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.